Metagenomics: Gut microbe characterization

 While these studies highlight some potentially valuable medical applications, only 31–48.8% of the reads could be aligned to 194 public human gut bacterial genomes and 7.6–21.2% to bacterial genomes available in GenBank which indicates that there is still far more research necessary to capture novel bacterial genomes.

 In the Human Microbiome Project (HMP), gut microbial communities were assayed using high-throughput DNA sequencing.
 HMP showed that, unlike individual microbial species, many metabolic processes were present among all body habitats with varying frequencies.
 Microbial communities of 649 metagenomes drawn from seven primary body sites on 102 individuals were studied as part of the human microbiome project.
 The metagenomic analysis revealed variations in niche specific abundance among 168 functional modules and 196 metabolic pathways within the microbiome.
 These included glycosaminoglycan degradation in the gut, as well as phosphate and amino acid transport linked to host phenotype (vaginal pH) in the posterior fornix.
 The HMP has brought to light the utility of metagenomics in diagnostics and evidence-based medicine.
 Thus metagenomics is a powerful tool to address many of the pressing issues in the field of personalized medicine.

 In animals, metagenomics can be used to profile their gut microbiomes and enable detection of antibiotic-resistant bacteria.
 This can have implications in monitoring the spread of diseases from wildlife to farmed animals and humans.

 Infectious disease diagnosis

 Differentiating between infectious and non-infectious illness, and identifying the underlying etiology of infection, can be challenging.
 For example, more than half of cases of encephalitis remain undiagnosed, despite extensive testing using state-of-the-art clinical laboratory methods.
 Clinical metagenomic sequencing shows promise as a sensitive and rapid method to diagnose infection by comparing genetic material found in a patient's sample to databases of all known microscopic human pathogens and thousands of other bacterial, viral, fungal, and parasitic organisms and databases on antimicrobial resistances gene sequences with associated clinical phenotypes.

 Arbovirus surveillance

-Metagenomics has been an invaluable tool to help characterise the diversity and ecology of pathogens that are vectored by hematophagous (blood-feeding) insects such as mosquitoes and ticks.
-Metagenomics is routinely used by public health officials and organisations for the surveillance of arboviruses.
+Metagenomics is helpful to characterize the diversity and ecology of viruses spread by hematophagous (blood-feeding) arthropods such as mosquitoes and ticks, called arboviruses.
+It can also be used as a tool by public health officials and organizations to surveil arboviruses in circulation in wild arthropod populations.

+Dietary estimation

+Metagenomic Estimation of Dietary Intake (MEDI), enables reconstruction of individual dietary profiles by detecting food-derived DNA in human stool metagenomes.
+MEDI has shown concordance with food frequency questionnaires, tracked dietary shifts in infants, and identified diet–health associations in large cohorts without dietary records.